-1.5 Urgent EU focus on cyber security
+1.5.
+Urgent EU focus on cyber security

-As cyber threats and attacks become more common, sophisticated, and potentially damaging, the EU and its Member States have to develop, both at national and European level a cyber-security policy to face this evolving challenge.
+As the cyber threats and attacks become more common, sophisticated, and potentially damaging, the EU and its Member States have to develop, both at national and European level a cyber-security policy to face this evolving challenge.
 We uphold therefore that developing the adequate policies to defend against cyber threats should become an integral part of the anti-terrorism strategy of the EU.
 We further uphold the importance for businesses and public authorities to dedicate sufficient resources to the protection of their infrastructure.

 We urge the EU to become a platform for common cyber security efforts by the Member States.
 The EU has to assume a much more ambitious role of coordination going beyond the current establishment of minimum standards concerning criminal offences.
 Facilitating law enforcement cooperation through Europol, including with the newly established European Cybercrime Centre, is welcome, but not sufficient.
 It is impossible to cope with the threat of cyber-attacks by means of merely 'national' cyber defence policies and strategies, since the cyberspace spans worldwide and attack's origin can even be overseas.
-We underline the importance of research and expertise, as well as technological innovations, and therefore urge for more substantial EU funding in this field in the years to come.
+We underline as well the importance of the technological innovations, research and expertise and therefore urge for a more substantial EU funding in this field in the years to come.

-1.6 Safeguarding the free movement of people, a core value of the Union viewing issues of conflict and of terrorism solely through the prism of controlling migration, and will always put first priority on combatting violence, saving lives and promoting human rights within the EU and in our relations with other countries.
+1.6 Safeguarding the free movement of people, a core value of the Union

+As a recent statement from FRONTEX suggests, there is no link between terrorism and migration.
+A the same time, it is proper to address concerns about migration which results from countries in conflict and the possibility that terrorists will enter the EU under the guise of migration.
+But Socialists and Democrats reject viewing issues of conflict and of terrorism solely through the prism of controlling migration, and will always put first priority on combatting violence, saving lives and promoting human rights within the EU and in our relations with other countries.